Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Dynamic Multi-Context Dilated Convolution

 \subsection{Architectures}

-Motivated by the fact that dilated convolutions~\cite{YuKoltun2016} can process input images of any size, they fit perfectly in the proposed multi-scale methodology, given that a network composed of such layers is capable of processing the input without downsampling it.
+As presented in Section~\ref{sec:background}, the properties of the dilated convolutions~\cite{YuKoltun2016} make them fit perfectly into the proposed multi-context methodology, given that a network composed of such layers is capable of processing an input of any size without downsampling it.
 This creates the possibility of processing patches of any size without constraints.
 Although these layers have the advantage of computing feature responses at the original image resolution, a network composed uniquely of dilated convolutions would be costly to train especially when processing entire (large) scenes.
 However, as previously mentioned, processing an entire remote sensing image is not possible (because of its huge size) and, therefore splitting the image into small patches is already necessary, which naturally alleviates the training process.

 Though, in this work, we explore networks composed of dilated convolutions, other types of ConvNets could be used, such as fully convolutions~\cite{long2015fully} and deconvolutions~\cite{noh2015learning,badrinarayanan2015segnet}.
-These networks can also process patches of varying size, but they have restrictions related to a high variation of patch sizes.
+These networks can also process patches of varying size, but they have restrictions related to a high variation of the patch size.
 Specifically, these networks need to receive a patch larger enough to allow the generation of a coarse map, that is upsampled to the original size.
-If the patch is too small, the network could fall in a situation where it is not possible to create the coarse map and, consequently, the final upsampled map.
-Such problem is overcome by dilated ConvNets~\cite{YuKoltun2016}, which are allowed to process patches of any size in the same way, without distinction, outputting results always with the same resolution of the input data (given proper configurations, such as stride and padding).
+If the input patch is too small, the network could reach a situation where it is not possible to create the coarse map and, consequently, the final upsampled map.
+Such problem is overcome by dilated convolutions~\cite{YuKoltun2016}, which are allowed to process patches of any size, without distinction, always outputting results with the same resolution of the input data (given proper configurations, such as stride and padding).
 Such concept is essential to allow the variance of patch sizes, from very small values (such as $7\times7$) to larger ones (for instance, $256\times256$).